sheki018/Hospital-management-robot/README.md

 It is made up of 4 major components.

-NODE MCU – We have got this so that it can work wirelessly
+1.NODE MCU – We have got this so that it can work wirelessly

-L2393D H BRIDGE MOTOR DRIVER
+2.L2393D H BRIDGE MOTOR DRIVER

-50 RPM GEARED MOTOR – we have limited its speed to obtain maximum stability and to make sure that everything is transported in shape
+3.50 RPM GEARED MOTOR – we have limited its speed to obtain maximum stability and to make sure that everything is transported in shape

-TWO 6V, 4.5A BATTERY – just a little bit of juice to power up the robot but you can power up the robot for 2 hours on a single charge whereas it will take one hour to fully charge the battery depending upon the usage.
+4.TWO 6V, 4.5A BATTERY – just a little bit of juice to power up the robot but you can power up the robot for 2 hours on a single charge whereas it will take one hour to fully charge the battery depending upon the usage.

 SOFTWARE: